outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

-  - map gravity to similarity (in position) as a calculation efficiency, where calculation efficiencies (like how to minimize surface area) are an input to information
+  - map gravity to similarity (in position) as a calculation efficiency, where calculation efficiencies (like how to minimize surface area or how to apply a key to decrypt info) are an input to information
     - gravity between bulk/boundary creating the mapping of equivalent attributes
       - gravity as:
         - the average or highest-weighted path of interacting paths